David-Desmaisons/BeerBrowser/README.md

 - The back-end API is a REST-API implemented in ASP.Net Core.
 The persistency is using a PostgreSQL database.
 It is decomposed in 3 layers:
   - the Site is responsible for exposing the Rest API
   - Services implements and exposes the functionality to the site.
+CQRS principles have been applied with an separation between read and write objects.
   - Data provide entities Nhibernate mapping and migrations.

 ## Build instructions